daip13/LPC_MOT/README.md

     - You should place the downloaded data to /root/LPC_MOT/dataset/
     - If you donot want to download the data, you can also generate it with the script [ReID_feature_extraction.py](https://github.com/daip13/LPC_MOT/blob/master/learnable_proposal_classifier/scripts/ReID_feature_extraction.py)

+6. Download the MOT17 dataset and place it to path /root/LPC_MOT/dataset/.

 7. Running.
 ```
 cd /root/LPC_MOT/learnable_proposal_classifier/scripts/